USA Crush Australia To Set Up Serbia Olympic Womens Basketball Semi - UrduPoint

 They will meet Serbia on Friday after the European champions and Rio bronze medallists swept past China 77-70.

-Meanwhile, hosts Japan won a thriller against Olympic debutants Belgium 86-85 to set up a last-four showdown with either 2012 Olympic silver medallists France or 2016 runners-up Spain, who play later.
+Meanwhile, hosts Japan won a thriller against Olympic debutants Belgium 86-85 to set up a last-four showdown with 2012 silver medallists France after they edged 2016 runners-up Spain 67-64.

 It was never going to be easy for Australia to take down the US, who have now won 53 Olympic games in a row.